lowne/xCodea/README.md

 In case of changes from both sides _on the same file_, the iPad version wins by default, overwriting the file on your computer.

 - In special circumstances (such as having two iPads, or calamitous corruption on your computer) you can manually force the sync direction with the `--push` and `--pull` options on the server [ **TODO** not yet implemented]

+You can disconnect (stop xCodea, quit Codea altogether, put the iPad to sleep, take the iPad on a long trip) whenever you want; the next time xCodea connects it'll sync any intervening changes and restart the project.
+There's no need to ever stop and restart the server unless you want to work on a different project (to stop the server, press ctrl-C in its terminal window).

 ### Live coding